 "But I had no one to talk with, no one to advise me.
 I don't know anyone here, there is no one I'm close to.
 I had to tell somebody I could trust . . ."

 I left while it was still dark and walked back home through the puddles, the mud and the gravel, staring suspiciously at the vigilant cops.
 Only when I lay down in my own bed did I become aware of the insanity of that evening.
 "Dumb bitch," I mumbled, but oddly, I was the one who felt like an idiot, like a man who had just done something very stupid . . .
 I fell asleep, my head feeling heavy from all the cigarette smoke, determined to forget the whole thing.

 We walked along Lilly Street all the way to the Romanian Athenaeum.
 The snow was falling in dense, tiny flakes.
 There, in the park across from the Athenaeum, with the statue of the poet Eminescu shrouded in snow, we sat down and talked.
 Everything around us was dazzlingly white.
 She told me she was scared, desperate.
 She felt she was being followed.
-"I was implicated in the Brasov incident in '87."7 That she couldn't speak with anyone except in open spaces.
+"I was implicated in Brasov.
+The workers' revolt in '87."
+That she couldn't speak with anyone except in open spaces.
 She appealed to our old friendship, could I find her a job, some tiny place where she would be left forgotten.
 "You're working at the Writers' Union now, couldn't I fit in there somehow?
 I could do simultaneous translations, type, proofread, anything, anything at all . . ."